linkfang/little-tomato-support/README.md

 However, this issue should only exist on the smart phones that are using China mainland OS versions.
 Therefore, the ones that use a global OS version should still be able to receive notification.

+### Is there an Android version?

+Yes, Android version is developed in parallel with iOS version.
+But, as Google requires 20 testers to test the app for 14 days to release the app, so we are still looking for testers for Android version.
+If you would like to be a tester, please contact us at zero2anything@outlook.com.
+It's not a strict test process, just need to use the app for 14 days.

 ### How to submit a bug or suggestion?

 Before you create a new issue, please search the existing issue list to avoid creating a duplicated one.
 If the issue does already exist, feel free to give a thumb up or even a comment to it so that we know it might be a common issue.